svilupp/PromptingTools.jl/README.md

 Pro tip: If you use slow models (like GPT-4), you can use async version of `@ai_str` -> `@aai_str` to avoid blocking the REPL, eg, `aai"Say hi but slowly!"gpt4`

+For more practical examples, see the `examples/` folder and the [Advanced Examples](#advanced-examples) section below.

 ## Table of Contents

 - [PromptingTools.jl: "Your Daily Dose of AI Efficiency."](#promptingtoolsjl-your-daily-dose-of-ai-efficiency)